-Academic Year 2017 - 2018
+Academic Year 2023 - 2024

 The Zonta Club of Washington, D.C., has a long history and strong commitment of supporting women in their educational pursuits.
 In 1923 the Club contributed funds to help several young women finish high school.
 During 1924-25 the project was expanded and turned into a permanent club project, initially in the form of loans, for women pursuing higher education and preparing them for business and professional careers.

 Over the ensuing years, the "loans" developed into the Zonta Club of Washington, D.C.
-Undergraduate Scholarship program and has awarded close to $400,000 in grant scholarship assistance to women attending DC-area educational institutions.
+Undergraduate Scholarship program and has awarded over $650,000 in grant scholarship assistance to women attending DC-area educational institutions.
 Such grants support undergraduate women pursuing or planning to pursue a degree in areas such as but not limited to business, engineering, healthcare, mathematics, education, technology or the sciences (social or basic).
 The Club also grants awards through the Edith SeVille Coale Medical Scholarship and the Virginia Longest Nursing Scholarship programs.

 Each November, we hold a Scholarship Dinner inviting the current year scholarship recipients to attend and give a brief speech about themselves.
 Below is a video produced in 2011 which talks about the Club's scholarship programs and includes speeches from scholarship recipients.